Zedran/uv/README.md

 ### Settings

 Settings are stored in a file under `./settings/uv.json`.
 If the file is not found, a new one is generated.
 With the help of this file the user provides their API keys and, optionally, a default location of choice (may be left as `null`).
-Specifying a default location allows to omit the passage of the same coordinates over and over again.
+Specifying a default location allows to omit the passage of the same name over and over again.
+The default location may also be specified with an appropriate flag.

 The settings file is structured as follows: